Odilrasheed/WebGIS-Final/README.md

 # WebGIS Final Project

 ## Description
-This web map shows [describe what geographic features or data your map displays].
+This web map shows maps of three locations.
 It was built using Leaflet.js as part of GIS 5220/420 Lab 6.

 ## Data Source